Our primal emotions are compelling forces of influence across cultural divides.

 Even in seemingly normal business situations, emotionally fraught cultural divides can require bridging.
 Yet too often, the underlying emotions and cultural identities go unacknowledged, or can even be violated – especially when we are emotionally triggered.

 Think of a young leader given 12 months to turn around an automobile plant that is about to be shut down by corporate HQ, where defeated workers are full of fear and anger.
 Or a successful mother who vehemently opposes a daughter’s desire to pursue a creative path, worried that her daughter could potentially fail.
-Or of a passionate founder in his 50s, who is shocked by Gen Z workers who want more pay and more flexible working hours, negating his definition of working hard and taking pride in one’s work.
-Each scenario can be laden with emotion.
+Or imagine a passionate founder in his 50s, who is shocked by Gen Z workers demanding more pay and flexible working hours, challenging his traditional beliefs about work ethic.
+Interestingly, these scenarios remind me of a recent discussion I had about the rise of casino utan spelpaus in Sweden.
+Just as these leaders face the challenge of adapting to new realities, these casinos cater to a new breed of players who seek greater freedom and fewer restrictions, bypassing traditional systems in pursuit of more control over their experiences.
+Each scenario can be laden with emotion, underscoring the complexity of adapting to change in different contexts.

 Culture divides are hard to tackle because we all have our psychological comfort zones.
 Behaviors or values outside that comfort zone are unfamiliar and can therefore be destabilizing, triggering strong reactions.
 Beyond visible differences, such as ethnicity, skin color, and gender, equally challenging divides occur across value lines – rich versus poor, union versus management, long-tenured versus newer employees, young versus old – and they pervade every human organized activity, especially when the stakes are high.
 “Us” and “them” is a natural reaction, especially in the case of a power gap, which makes it doubly hard to understand “them.”